FIC, FICF, and FFSC Designation Rules and Regulations

 The final exams for these correspondence courses consist of multiple choice questions.
 Grades are reported as a percentage of correct answers.
 Students who answer 70% or more of the questions correctly pass the test.
 Those not passing a test are to re-study the course material.
 They may re-test after thirty days and payment of required fees.

 The candidate must apply for each examination on the forms furnished by Kaplan Financial Education.
 Candidates must be recommended by a society official.
 The society official will forward the applications for examinations to Kaplan.

 The examination questions will be sent from Kaplan to the proctor named in the application.
 Exams are to be conducted under the auspices of the designated proctor.
 Candidates have forty-five days from the date the exam is received by the proctor to return the completed exam to Kaplan.
 Except for substantiated medical emergencies, no refunds or exchanges will be given after exams have expired.

 EXAM ADMINISTRATION RULES

 The candidate shall have a private place free from distractions in which to write the exam.
 The candidate must not have at hand, or refer to, the study courses or any sources of reference.
-Exams are designed to be fair and adequate tests of a candidate’s knowledge of FIC and FICF course materials.
+Exams are designed to be fair and adequate tests of a candidate’s knowledge of FIC, FICF, and FFSC course materials.
 The candidate must not see the test questions prior to sitting for the exam.
-Two hours are allowed for taking each FIC and FICF exam.
-Each test must be taken in one, continuous session.
+If the exam is being taken for state CE credit, any state proctoring or other course completion rules will apply.